litestar-org/litestar/docs/usage/dto/index.rst

 Data movement
 -------------

+The following is a short summary of the interaction between each of the participants in the above diagram.

 Data moves between each of the participants in the DTO chart, and as it does so, different actions are performed on the data, and it takes different forms depending on the direction of data transfer, and the participants on either end of